AGTTeam/AGTTSite/content/guide/nds/4.playing-the-game/en.md

 1. Insert your SD card from your DSi into your computer
 2. Drag over the patched .nds ROM file you previously created into anywhere on the SD card.
 3. Remove your SD card and insert it back into your DSi.
-4. Power on your DSi and launch Twilight Menu++.
+4. Power on your DSi and launch TWiLight Menu++.
 5. Navigate to and run the patched ROM .nds you copied into your SD card and start the game.
 Enjoy!

 ### Using a flash cartridge